zond/god/cli/README.md

 cli
 ===

-A simple command line interface to http://github.com/zond/god/client to try out the Go Database from a shell.
+A simple command line interface to http://github.com/zond/god/client to try out god from a shell.

 # Usage